-- Staff congratulate and praise children; - Staff award 'Class Dojos' to children for learning, excellent attitudes towards learning and academic success; - Staff award 'House Points' for fantastic behaviour, in line with the Federation Choices, and Marvellous Manners: - Sunchtime staff award 'Positive Lunchtime Tokens' to reward children who are following the Federation Choices at lunchtime; - Seach week, we nominate a child from each class to receive the 'Star Learner of the Week'; - Meadteacher's Celebration for an excellent piece of academic learning. - Seach half term a child is nominated from each class to receive the 'Subject Star Learner' certificate. - At the end of each academic year, a child from each class is nominated for 'Star of the Year.'
+- Staff congratulate and praise children; - Staff award 'House Points' for learning, excellent attitudes, academic success and fantastic behaviour, in line with the Federation Choices; - Sunchtime staff award 'Positive Lunchtime Tokens' to reward children who are following the Federation Choices at lunchtime: - Seach week, we nominate a child from each class to receive the weekly 'Brilliance'

+Assembly' certificate which are based around our school values of excellence, bravery and citizenship:

+- Meadteacher's Celebration for an excellent piece of academic learning.

+- Seach half term a child is nominated from each class to receive the 'Subject Brilliance' certificate.

+- Solution

+Shilliance Certificate

+Shilliance Certificate

+Shilliance Certificate

+Shilliance Certificate

+Shilliance Certificate